River Misbourne: Flow

-The river is a 'perch' stream, flowing over a bed of impermeable material on top of a porous substrate.
+The river flows over a bed of impermeable material on top of a porous substrate.
 This state is only quasi-stable since in periods of low rainfall the water table drops below the level of the impermeable layer.
 If groundworks are then carried out which damage this layer, the river can sink into the porous substrate and disappear.

 The Misbourne has had intermittently reduced or stopped-flow due to abstraction for domestic supply from the aquifers feeding it.
 This has caused its course to be neglected to lead to partial obstruction.
 When the water company undertook remedial measures to restore the flow, there were episodes of flooding in both Chalfont St Peter and Chalfont St Giles.
 Subsequent work has restored the integrity of the course.
 The upper part of the river was dry for over 3 years starting in November 2003 but re-appeared in February 2007 following several months of above-average rainfall which raised the water table.